bjackman/bjackman.github.io/_posts/2019-09-07-pangram-update.md

 Anyway, despite my slanderous repudiation a claim made by an intellectual hero, the widget still does its job of illustrating the difficulty of getting to a pan-autogram.
-So the article's core message is in tact, even if the self-respect of its author is in tatters.
+So the article's core message is intact, even if the self-respect of its author is in tatters.

 ## One more thing!